DanielSOhara27/Emergence-of-the-Cloud/Readme.md

 # Homework User Story

 ## User Story
-As an instructor, I want an email that contains links to your services so that I can review your setup.
+As an instructor, I want you to host the image gallery application in AWS so you can get familiar with services offered by AWS.

 ## Acceptance Criteria
-* I should receive a single email per team
+* Homework should be submitted via Blackboard and one submission per team
-* The email should contain the name of the individuals on your team.
+* Please submit a document that :
-* The email should contain a link to your Github project
+ * Contains the name of the individuals on your team
-* Your Github project should contain a fork of the image gallery application
+ * Contains a link to your image gallery's Github repository
-* The email should contain a public url to the image gallery application running on a AWS EC2 instance.
+ * Contains a public URL to the image gallery application running on an AWS EC2 instance.
 * I should be able to use the image gallery application to upload an image.

 # Forking Repository